ffich/Ganimede/10_Python/040_Wireless/10_ApWebserver/README.md

 This example create an access point with the following credential:
 - SSID: ganimede
 - Password: ganimede

-And then load a webpage that allow to control a relay output (Relay 3 Click).
+And then load a webpage at the address 192.168.0.1 that allow to control a relay output (Relay 3 Click).

 ## Required HW
 - [Relay 3 Click](https://www.mikroe.com/relay-3-click)